 You can cook them with celery or fennel or carrots or kale.
 You can put them in the food processor and turn them into a lemon paste which you can spread on bread, or chicken or fish.
 Really, the possibilities are endless.

-Let me show you how my mother is doing this (there is another way that I will talk about at the end of this post)…
+Let me show you how my mother does this (there is another way that I will talk about at the end of this post)…

 Place your lemon peels in a pot and fill it with water.

-Place your pot on the stovetop and bring the water to a boil.
+Place your pot on the stove top and bring the water to a boil.
 Lower the heat but keep your water boiling gently.
 We want the peels to soften, this might take 30 minutes or maybe 45, depending on how thick your lemon peels are.
-Keep checking the softness with a fork just as you will do with potatoes.
+Keep checking the softness with a fork just as you do with potatoes.

 Once the lemons are soft, transfer them to a strainer or a colander and let them dry and cool a bit.

 Once the peels are dry and cool, put them back in the pot or in a mixing bowl and add 6 tablespoons of oil…